happychriss/DocumentBox-Server/README.md

 ![logo](https://github.com/happychriss/DocumentBox-Server/blob/master/app/assets/images/documentbox_pic.jpg)

-DocumentBox (Rails 6 on Ubuntu Server)
+DocumentBox
 ===========
+(Refresh 07/2022: Rails 6 / Ruby 3 on Ubuntu22.04 LTS Server with systemd)

 DocumentBox is a OpenSource „home use“ Document Management system that helps you to easy scan, file and find your documents.
 It can run on a mini computer